junxit/us-congress-bills-114/metadata.md

 - 2015-09-09 — Senate amendment proposed (on the floor): Amendment SA 2648 proposed by Senator Fischer for Senator Johnson.(consideration: CR S6539-6540; text: CR S6539-6540)
 - 2015-09-09 — Senate amendment submitted
 - 2015-09-09 — The committee reported substitute amendment was withdrawn by Unanimous Consent. (consideration: CR S6539)
+- 2015-09-10 — Message on Senate action sent to the House.
+- 2015-09-10 — Received in the House.
+- 2015-09-10 — Referred to the Committee on Homeland Security, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-10 — Referred to the Committee on Homeland Security, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.